-In the recent WA Education Department report, which highlighted the success of PLD literacy programs, Louden asked the question – what do high performing primary schools have in common.
-Louden’s research reported that seven of the nine high performing schools had adopted what the researcher referred to as ‘lower variation teaching’.
+In the recent WA Education Department report, which highlighted the success of PLD literacy programs, Professor Louden asked the question ‘What do high-performing primary schools have in common?’.
+Louden’s research reported that seven of the nine high-performing schools had adopted what the researcher referred to as ‘lower variation teaching’.
 Lower variation teaching is defined as, the development of “… school wide-positions on curriculum, assessment and pedagogy.”
 (Page 25).
 SOURCE.

 Efforts to maximise literacy and learning levels in the early years of schooling are typically more effective than once students begin to experience difficulties.
 In previous blog posts, I have focused on the importance of starting at home with parents regularly reading with their children.

 Despite the clarity within the research of what constitutes positive literacy instruction, there is still much debate within the general teaching community.
 School leadership within these high-performing primary schools took a clear and directive stance.
 The strong leadership within these schools meant that the approach to early literacy was research-driven and the variation in opinions was reduced.